 The Elite's performance dropped below average when we tested out its abilities at juicing oranges, generating about 10 mL less juice than the average.
 The juice was still pulp free, but had about a half inch of foam on the top.
 The Elite's score rebounded in our final test for this metric, earning the top score overall at juicing apples.
 It created over 50 mL more juice than the average juicer and had basically no pulp.
 However, the juice did separate out relatively quickly and there was about a half inch of foam created.

 Our next metric, Hard Produce, also is responsible for 20% of the total score.
 We used carrots, sweet potatoes, and beets as are three test cases, again scoring the juice yield and quality for each product.
-The Breville Juice Fountain Elite did a fantastic job, earning an 8 out of 10 for its performance and finishing in the runner-up position overall for this metric, as shown in the chart below.
+The Breville Juice Fountain Elite did a fantastic job, finishing in the runner-up position overall for this metric.

 The Juice Fountain Elite again claimed the overall runner-up position in our carrot juicing test, creating substantially more juice than the average.
 There were only mild amounts of pulp and hardly any foam created.